January 27, 2009

 Serves 4

-1. In a large skillet, heat 3 tablespoons of olive oil over medium-high heat, add onions, saute until translucent.
-Add the garlic, saute for another 2-3 minutes.
-Add the turmeric powder, stir.
+1. In a large skillet, heat 3 tablespoons of olive oil over medium-high heat.
+Add the onion and saute until translucent.
+Add the garlic and cook for 2-3 minutes.
+Stir in the turmeric.

-2. Add the meat to the skillet, break it into very small pieces, and brown.
-Stir in tomato paste, cook for 2-3 minutes, add the tomato sauce, salt, pepper, cayenne pepper, oregano, and a cup of water.
-Stir well.
-Cover and simmer over low heat for about 30 minutes.
+2. Add the ground meat, and brown well.
+Stir in the tomato paste, cook for 2-3 minutes.
+Add the tomato sauce, salt, pepper, cayenne pepper, and oregano, along with 1 cup of water.
+Mix well, cover, and simmer over low heat for about 30 minutes.

-3. Bring the large pot of water to a boil over medium-high heat.
-Add salt and cook the pasta according to package directions until al dente.
+3. Bring a large pot of salted water to a boil.
+Cook the pasta according to the package directions until al dente.
 Drain and set aside.

 Serve with salad shirazi.